Author Archive

 Read the rest of this entry »

-Eric Longenhagen Prospects Chat, Back to Work
+Eric Longenhagen Prospects Chat, French I Took

-Eric A Longenhagen: Michel Miliano
+Eric A Longenhagen: Here’s Jeren Kendall.

 Read the rest of this entry »

-Below is an analysis of the prospects in the Detroit Tigers farm system.
+Below is an analysis of the prospects in the Atlanta Braves farm system.
 Scouting reports are compiled with information provided by industry sources as well as from my own observations.
 The KATOH statistical projections, probable-outcome graphs, and (further down) Mahalanobis comps have been provided by Chris Mitchell.
 For more information on thes 20-80 scouting scale by which all of my prospect content is governed you can click here.
 For further explanation of the merits and drawbacks of Future Value, read this. -Eric Longenhagen

 The KATOH projection system uses minor-league data and Baseball America prospect rankings to forecast future performance in the major leagues.
 For each player, KATOH produces a WAR forecast for his first six years in the major leagues.
 There are drawbacks to scouting the stat line, so take these projections with a grain of salt.
 Due to their purely objective nature, the projections here can be useful in identifying prospects who might be overlooked or overrated.
 Due to sample-size concerns, only players with at least 200 minor-league plate appearances or batters faced last season have received projections. -Chris Mitchell